Comedian Siddharth Sagar REVEALS He Was Given Wrong Medicines, Thrown Into Mental Asylum & Tortured!

 The Comedian Was Admitted To Rehabilitation Centre

 When he told the same to his mother, she broke down.
-He asked her to get him admitted to a rehabilitation centre, so that he could come out clean.
-But in the centre, he faced worst moments of his life as few people bashed him and he would bleed and lose conscience.
+He asked her to get him admitted to a rehabilitation centre so that he could come out clean.
+But in the centre, he faced the worst moments of his life as few people bashed him to an extent where he would bleed and lose conscience.

 He Escaped From The Rehab